Shopify/better-html/README.md

 and the application would be vulnerable to XSS when `value` is user-controlled.

-With HTML-aware ERB parsing, we wrap `value` into a runtime safety check that raises and exception when `value` contains a dobule-quote character that would terminate the html attribute.
+With HTML-aware ERB parsing, we wrap `value` into a runtime safety check that raises and exception when `value` contains a double-quote character that would terminate the html attribute.
 The safety check is performed after normal ERB escaping rules are applied, so the standard html_safe helper can be used.